weirdpattern/color-host/README.md

-# ansi-colors
+# Ansi Colors
-A PowerShell module to write colorful outputs
+A PowerShell module to write customized output to a host.